How to Apply

 - Why I want to participate in research this summer.

-In this section, explain why you are interested in research.
-Possible questions for you to address are:
+In this section, explain why you are interested in doing research this summer

 - Do you have a passion for science?